 In the wintertime, some people recommend adding powdered cayenne pepper to an elderly duck’s food to help improve their circulation.

 Arthritis is quite common in older ducks, especially larger breeds such as Pekins, Moulards, and Muscovies, so they may benefit from certain changes to their living space to keep them comfortable.
 Ducks with mobility issues may pick up their feet less than they used to when walking.
 This can result in them becoming tangled in longer fibered straw bedding.
 At the same time, older ducks may require extra bedding material in order to prevent pressure sores if they are more prone to lying down than they used to be.
 Older residents may need to be housed on a thick layer of pine or aspen wood shavings rather than straw, as this should allow for a thick layer of bedding without it hindering their mobility.

-Depending on the type of flooring the indoor living space has, the addition of textured rubber mats can offer both additional traction as well as additional cushion to sensitive feet and joints.
+Depending on the type of flooring the indoor The indoor or outdoor area where an animal resident lives, eats, and rests. has, the addition of textured rubber mats can offer both additional traction as well as additional cushion to sensitive feet and joints.
 You may need to eliminate any areas that require a duck to step up or step over anything.
 Even a slightly raised threshold in the living space’s entry could pose a trip hazard for an older duck with mobility issues.
 Offering a wide, gently sloped ramp with proper traction can help make navigating the space easier.

 Outdoor Living Space Recommendations For Older Ducks

 If an older duck is having a harder time thriving due to decreased mobility or increased bullying from the rest of the flock, it might be time to give them (and their closest companion) their own pasture and pond to spend time in.
 A smaller, flatter pasture with close access to food and water can give them the opportunity to get around easier and not have to compete with younger or more confrontational ducks for resources.